GGAM IBT Bussing Agreement

-The “School Bus Safety Rules” which follow have been prepared using the guidelines of the Peel Board of Education, the Dufferin/ Peel Separate School Board, and the Peel Regional Police.
-These rules have been created to ensure the safety of all students and it is the Committee’s intention to support the bus drivers in maintaining a safe environment on the bus.
+The “School Bus Safety Rules” which follow have been prepared using the guidelines of the Peel Board of Education, the Dufferin/Peel Separate School Board, and the Peel Regional Police.
+These rules have been created to ensure the safety of all students and it is the GGAM IBT Bussing Committee’s intention to support the bus drivers in maintaining a safe environment on the bus.

 SCHOOL BUS SAFETY RULES

-- Be at their pick-up point 10 minutes before the designated time.
-Remember that times given are approximate and can vary due to road/ weather conditions.
+Be at their pick-up point 10 minutes before the designated time.
+Remember that times given are approximate and can vary due to road and weather conditions.

-- Follow all instructions from the bus driver, especially about placement of their personal belongings.
-Students are responsible for the safety of their belongings and in no case shall the bussing committee or the bussing service provider be held responsible for lost or stolen belongings.
+Follow all instructions from the bus driver, especially about placement of their personal belongings.
+Students are responsible for the safety of their belongings and in no case shall the GGAM IBT Bussing Committee or the bussing service provider be held responsible for lost or stolen belongings.

-- Not smoke; eat or drink; fight; use loud, offensive, or abusive language, make obscene or objectionable gestures; display printed or hand drawn signs in the bus windows.
+Not smoke; vape; eat or drink; fight; use loud, offensive, or abusive language, make obscene or objectionable gestures; display printed or hand drawn signs in the bus windows.

-- Keep all belongings inside the bus at all times.
+Keep all personal belongings inside the bus at all times.

 Driver Conduct Reports (Pink Slips) are reported to the Principal of the school.
 Consequences include notification of parents, warning of suspension of bus privileges, suspension of bus privileges up to and including permanent suspension for the balance of the year (see table below).

 Bussing privileges may not be offered in subsequent years to riders who have received a suspension.
 Discipline reports are maintained and carry over from year to year.
 The GGAM IBT Bussing Committee and the schools will keep driver reports on file.